InsightEdge/insightedge-ctr-demo/doc/doc.md

 There is no need to build a complex ETL pipeline that extracts training data from OLTP database with Kafka/Flume/HDFS.
 Beside the complexity, ETL pipeline introduces unwanted latency that can be a stopper for reactive machine learning apps.
 With InsightEdge Spark can view the **live** data
 * the training data lives in the memory of data grid, which acts as an extension of Spark memory.
 This way we can load the data **quicker**
+* in-memory data grid is a **general-purpose** centric highly available and fault tolerant storage.
+With support of ACID transactions and SQL queries it becomes the primary storage for the application.
+* InsightEdge stack is scalable in both computation(Spark) and storage(data grid) tiers.
+This makes it attractive for large-scale machine learning.